 Church can be an intimidating place to visit — especially if you don’t know what to expect.
 We invite you to experience what the gospel means both intellectually and relationally at one of our Sunday worship services.
 Our Worship seeks to engage all our senses as the gospel comes to us in Word and Sacrament.
 We hope that through visiting with us, you will experience the hope, love and joy that comes from a community of people who love Jesus.
-Below are some highlights of what you might expect when you worship with us.
-For more details of our specific beliefs, click here.

 When we worship, we are entering into a sacred time and space where God meets with us.

 The primary actor in worship is God!
 This is why our service is a “Divine Service”—The Divine God comes to serve us in our time and space.
 We are secondary actors in worship.

 We begin the service with the Invocation in which we are reminded that in our Baptisms, God has put His eternal name on us and made us to be his own.